 Most suppliers provide some emergency credit, which means you can carry on using energy for a while after your top-up runs out.
 However, if you dip into the emergency credit, you still need to pay for it, so you will need to factor in this cost next time you do top up.

 If you’re struggling to top up your prepayment meter, contact your energy supplier immediately to make them aware of the situation.
 They may be able to reduce the level of debt repayment or offer you a lower priced tariff.
 Ask whether they offer any schemes to help customers facing financial hardship.
-In extreme circumstances the Department for Work and Pensions might be able to provide crisis loan as a short term fix to the situation.
+In extreme circumstances you may be able to apply for a Local Welfare Assistance payment from your local council.
+Schemes differ between areas so check the criteria where you live.